twitter101dh/twitter101dh_data/datensalon3_data/code/README.md

 # csv2adj

-A Script for transforming csv (tweet) files to an adjacency matrix.
+A Script for transforming csv (tweet) files to an adjacency list.

 ## Prerequisites
 * [Python](https://www.python.org/)